-Claire Keane joined the Social Policy division in September 2007.
-She holds a Bachelor of Business Studies degree (specialising in economics and finance), a Masters degree in Economics and completed a PhD in Economics at University College Dublin in 2012.
+Claire joined the Social Policy division in September 2007.
+She holds a Bachelor of Business Studies degree (specialising in economics and finance), a Master’s degree in Economics and a PhD in Economics from University College Dublin.
 She worked in the financial services and regulatory sector before working at the ESRI.

 Tel: +353 1 8632000

 Latest Publications: Budget 2019: tax and welfare changesThe gender impact of Irish budgetary policy 2008-2018Budget 2019: No significant boost in disposable income in real termsMeasuring contingent employment in IrelandLone-parent incomes and work incentivesIncome-tested health entitlements: microsimulation modelling using SILCDistributional Impact of Tax and Welfare Policies: Budget 2018Female participation increases and gender segregationChanges in Income Distributions and the Role of Tax-benefit Policy During the Great Recession: An International PerspectiveIrish Public Finances through the Financial Crisis

 All Publications: Show All Publications from Claire ...

 Programmes and Projects: SWITCH Model: Databases and Technical DevelopmentModelling Healthcare EntitlementsAnalysis of Childcare SubsidiesIncome Distribution and RedistributionGender Impact of Tax and Benefit PoliciesAnalysis of Tax and Welfare Policies using SWITCHModelling Pension Reforms: Building from UK Experience to Irish Policy Analysis